 - Chill the cream for at least 2 hours before filling the cannoli shells.

-This recipe first appeared on Food Folks and Fun on March 12, 2015.
+This How to Make Cannoli Cream recipe first appeared on Food Folks and Fun on March 12, 2015.
 I have since updated the photos and added a recipe video.
 You can see one of the original photos below.